Eliza McCardle Johnson: First Lady of the United States

-While living in the White House, Johnson spent her time sewing, knitting, and reading.
-Each day, she would roam the White House residence, checking on her husband and the staff or spending time with her grandchildren.
+While living in the White House, Johnson often sewed and knitted, and she was frequently reading.
+Each day, she would make her way through the White House residence, checking on her husband and the staff or spending time with her grandchildren.
 She was close to the staff, treating both the white and black servants "as members of the household".
-Johnson took up causes of her own, including a financial contribution to orphanages in Baltimore, Maryland and Charleston, South Carolina.
+Johnson took up causes of her own, including a financial contribution to orphanages in Baltimore, Maryland, and Charleston, South Carolina.
 She also managed to travel while she was first lady, visiting nearby cities such as Boston, New York, and Philadelphia in 1867.

 Johnson did not have an active role in the politics of her husband's administration, though she gave him full support during his presidency, including during his impeachment.
 She took an interest in the proceedings, and the president would visit her each morning for her advice.
 She held a strong influence over the president, and he regularly considered her advice.
 She regularly monitored newspaper coverage of the presidency, clipping stories that she felt deserved the president's attention.
 She sorted them each day, showing him positive stories each night and then negative stories the following morning.

 Johnson assisted the president with his speeches as she did in his previous political positions, and she worked to prevent the outbursts caused by his temper.
-She feared for her husband's safety during his presidency, as the assassination of Abraham Lincoln was still in recent memory.
-In one letter, her daughter Martha described her as "almost deranged" with worry that her husband would be assassinated as well.
+Her fear for her husband's safety persisted throughout his presidency, as the assassination of Abraham Lincoln was still in recent memory.
 Despite her illness, she would still tend to her husband in certain areas, selecting his wardrobe for him and ensuring he was satisfied with the food provided for him.
 Johnson disliked living in the White House, and she was glad when her husband's term ended.

 Later life and death

 The Johnsons returned to Greenville after leaving the White House in March 1869.
 Their son Robert took his own life the following month.
 Johnson lived a quieter life after ending her tenure as first lady, often spending her time with her children and grandchildren.
 She enjoyed a level of independence, sometimes traveling without her husband.Her health declined by the time her husband was elected to the United States Senate in 1875, and she moved in with her daughter Mary.
 She was widowed shortly afterward on July 31, 1875.
-Johnson's poor health and her grief prevented her from attending the funeral.
-She died on January 15, 1876.
-Her death occurred six months after that of her husband, and she was buried beside him.
+Johnson's poor health and her grief prevented her from attending the funeral, but she was appointed to execute his estate.
+She died on January 15, 1876, at the age of 65, and was buried beside her husband in Andrew Johnson National Cemetery.